nathanael-fijalkow/games_book/1_Introduction/memory.md

 and uniformly over all vertices or not.

-We give in  Figure {ref}`1-fig:memory_required` an example of a game where Eve has a winning strategy using two memory states but no positional winning strategy.
+We give in  {numref}`1-fig:memory_required` an example of a game where Eve has a winning strategy using two memory states but no positional winning strategy.
 Let us consider the condition $\Buchi[\set{v_1}] \wedge \Buchi[\set{v_2}]$, meaning that a play is winning if both $v_1$ and $v_2$ are visited infinitely many times.
 A positional strategy would either always choose to go left to $v_1$ or to the right to $v_2$, hence does not satisfy the condition.
 Some memory is required to switch between the two.